Making Movies – Dire Straits (1980)

-Making Movies is Dire Straits’ third album and features one of the most boring LP covers of the decade (see right).
+Making Movies is Dire Straits’ third album and features one of the most boring LP covers of the decade.
 For the group, the third time seemed to be a charm.
 Their first album, 1978’s self-titled album, featured the how-the-hell-can-he-play-that-fast hit “Sultans of Swing,” which featured leader Mark Knopfler showing off his talents on the guitar.

 Communique was considered a sophomore slump, and for Making Movies, Knopfler got Patti Smith and Bruce Springsteen producer Jimmy Iovine to produce it and borrowed E-Street Band keyboardist Roy Bittan to play on the album.

-The album begins surprisingly with a riff from the musical Carousel, which leads into “Tunnel of Love” (a title that Springsteen himself would steal some seven years later).
+The album is short but sweet, clocking in at just under 38 minutes.
+It consists of only seven tracks, with most over six minutes long.
+It begins surprisingly with a riff from the musical Carousel, which leads into “Tunnel of Love” (a title that Springsteen himself would steal some seven years later).
 It’s a typical Dire Straits song filled with Knopfler’s excellent guitar playing and his rough, half-speaking voice that recalls Bob Dylan at his better moments.
 In the song he references “money for muscle,” a phrase he would tweak for 1985’s monster smash “Money for Nothing.”

 But it’s Bittan’s keyboard that makes the difference here, filling holes where Knopfler’s guitar playing takes a break.
 And Knopfler’s songwriting has grown and matured.
 The result is a Springsteen-esque tapestry of theatrical stories, many of which last more than five minutes.
 “Tunnel of Love” itself lasts over eight minutes.
 In the age of LPs, that means only seven songs grace the album.